cielziyun/CODEWORDs/SKO/WEEK 3/readme.md

 ## Scripts for House of Leaves Chapter 6

-I wrote a script for chapter 6 which lists the scenes that my group can act for, and typed the texts to a shared document so people in my group can get acess to it.
+I made a script for my group which divided the texts of chapter 6 into seperate scenes.
+I also recorded the texts from chapter 6 in a shared google docs document so people in my group can get acess to it.

 <img width="500" alt="Screen Shot 2020-10-11 at 3 00 17 PM" src="https://user-images.githubusercontent.com/68975607/95672347-a5585780-0bd2-11eb-978e-a5f4d5e855e6.png">